elastic/elasticsearch-rails/elasticsearch-model/README.md

 Elasticsearch::Model.client = Elasticsearch::Client.new log: true
 ```

-You might want to do this during you application bootstrap process, e.g. in a Rails initializer.
+You might want to do this during your application bootstrap process, e.g. in a Rails initializer.

 Please refer to the
 [`elasticsearch-transport`](https://github.com/elasticsearch/elasticsearch-ruby/tree/master/elasticsearch-transport)